fabianwilflingsederxxxl/techstack-tutorial/03-express-nodemon-pm2/Readme.md

 * **Run:** `yarn prod:build`, then run `yarn prod:start`.

 PM2 shows an active process.
 Go to `http://localhost:8000/` in your browser to see your app.
-Your terminal should show the logs, which should be "Server running on port 8000 (production).".
+Your terminal should show the logs, which should be "Server running on port 8000 (production)."
 Note that with PM2, your processes are run in the background.
 If you press Ctrl+C, it will kill the `pm2 logs` command, which was the last command of our `prod:start` chain.
 If you want to stop the server, run `yarn prod:stop`.

-When you get an error, that the address is already in use, it is usually because you have forgotten to stop the pm2 server.
+When you get an error that the address is already in use, it is usually because you have forgotten to stop the pm2 server.
 So just run `yarn prod:stop` and it should be working again.

 To ensure that `prod:build` works fine before commiting code to the repository, **add** it to the `precommit` task in your `package.json`.